napari/cookiecutter-napari-plugin/PROMPTS.md

 file to achieve the reading functionality you want.
 For more information on readers see the [specification reference][reader-spec].

-## reader_filename_patterns

-If you chose `"n"` for the `include_reader_plugin` prompt, you can choose to ignore this field.
-If you chose `"y"`, this is a list of file extensions that the reader will accept.
-These should be formatted as a comma-separated list of [glob pattern's][].
-The reader will only be invoked for filenames that match one of the patterns.

-## reader_accepts_directories

-Choosing `"y"` indicates the reader should be invoked for directories.
-This is ignored if you chose `"n"` for the `include_reader_plugin` prompt.

 ## include_writer_plugin

 Choosing `"y"` for this prompt will create an example writer hook